IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group changes file group owner to school 100-change_owner_and_group changes ownwer and group for all files and dir 101-symbolic_link_permissions changes the owner of a symbolic link
+13-change_group changes file group owner to school 100-change_owner_and_group changes ownwer and group for all files and dir 101-symbolic_link_permissions changes the owner of a symbolic link 102-if_only Changes owner name is a specified owner is identified 103-Star_Wars  will play the StarWars IV episode in the terminal